Test for assessing personal qualities “Psychological personality profile” T.A. Ratanova, N.F. Shlyakhta

 Psychology is becoming the basis of scientific modernity, and the areas of its practical application are multiplying.

-Psychology acquires especially great importance in the light of the reform of the education system, in the course of which new technologies of developmental education and personality formation arise.
-The modern holistic approach, which allows more effective implementation of the process of teaching various disciplines at school and educating students, strengthens the role of psychology as a science in the training of a new generation of teachers and requires an increase in the psychological preparation of future teachers in pedagogical universities.
+Especially great importance psychology acquires in the light of the reform of the education system, during which new technologies of developmental education and personality formation emerge.
+The modern holistic approach, which makes it possible to more effectively carry out the process of teaching various disciplines at school and educating students, strengthens the role of psychology as a science in the training of teaching staff of the new generation and requires increased psychological preparation future teachers in pedagogical universities.

-STATE EDUCATIONAL STANDARD FOR HIGHER PROFESSIONAL EDUCATION
+STATE EDUCATIONAL STANDARD OF HIGHER PROFESSIONAL EDUCATION

 HUMAN PSYCHOLOGY